Written by: Senior QA Engineer

 The first step is to clearly define the scope of your tests.
 This means identifying which parts of your application are most important for the business.

 Next, it's essential to identify dependencies and edge cases.
 Dependencies refer to the different parts of your application that may rely on each other.
+Creating robust end-to-end test cases is essential for ensuring that your application performs as expected in real-world conditions.

 When designing test cases, it’s crucial to write scenarios that mirror how actual users will interact with your application.
 This ensures that your testing is realistic and thorough.
 Here are some strategies to achieve this: